larsks/ax25-debugging/README.md

 This will:

-- Create a root filesystem tree named `rootfs` if one does not already exist
+- Create an initramfs image named `rootfs.cpio.gz` if it does not already exist
 - Run `make clean`
 - Copy the config from this repository into the kernel tree and run `make oldconfig`
 - Build the kernel